m-inan/react-upload-gallery/README.md

 ```

 #### CustomRequest
 With this feature, you can make the request more easily and how the values should be sent.
 The request in the package sends the `data` object received with `blob` as `Content-Type: Application / json`.
 In some cases, APIs may request data as a file or as a blob.
 In the case of a font that must be returned, the first parameter must be fixed as `uid`. `onError` is fully optional.
+[Axios Example](https://github.com/m-inan/react-upload-gallery/blob/master/examples/CustomRequest.js)
 ```javascript
 <RUG
   customRequest={({